 City : Mentoring Spa : About Mentoring

-What is mentoring?
+What is Mentoring?

-It’s for anyone who would like someone to support them to get to where they want to be.
+Mentoring is where one person with experience gives personal advice and guidance to another person, and it’s for anyone who would like someone to support them to get to where they want to be.

 How does mentoring work?